databendlabs/databend-docs/docs/sql-reference/00-sql-reference/20-system-tables/system-functions.md

 <FunctionDescription description="Introduced or updated: v1.2.315"/>

-Contains information about the supported builtin scalar/aggregate functions.
+Contains information about the supported built-in scalar and aggregate.

 See also: [SHOW FUNCTIONS](../../10-sql-commands/50-administration-cmds/show-functions.md).